jichengyue/Rulez/README.md

 ### Logger TODO

 ## Grammar definition
-The grammar skips all spaces, tabs and black characters of any kind, so it is possible write rules with indentation and spaces between elements.
+The Grammar skips all spaces, tabs and black characters of any kind, so it is possible write rules with indentation and spaces between elements.
 Each rule returns a boolean value that is its evaluation.

 * `root` of the parsed tree is a list of `boolean_operation`.
 * boolean operations are made of `boolean_operator` and `boolean_operand` elements.